markfink/markfink-site/_posts/2018-04-11-migrating-legacy-systems.md

 Many big (international) organizations are captured by technical debt.
 Often they look back on more than 50 years of centralized mainframe based development.
 80-90 % of the IT budgets are eaten up to keep the system running.
 Cost and technical challenges limit the scope of action.

 Migrating a legacy system is one of the riskiest IT project endeavors one can partake.
 So the key aspect in such an endeavor is project steering and management.
-It is most important is to address the risk by applying an incremental approach which is clearly defined and communicated.
-And this exactly is what the book delivers.
+It is most important to address the risk by applying an incremental approach which is clearly defined and communicated.
+And this is exactly what the book delivers.

-The goal of a legacy system migration in many cases is to break down a monolithic application which is costly to operate and resistant to changes into maintainable independent components that allows to add new features efficiently.
-The IT system is operational and fully functional during the whole migration process (no parallel operation of two systems, no switch over on launch-date!).
+The goal of a legacy system migration in many cases is to break down a monolithic application which is costly to operate and resistant to changes into maintainable independent components that allow to add new features efficiently.
+Besides the risk mitigation another key difference to the Big-Bang approach is that the IT system is operational and fully functional during the whole migration process (no parallel operation of two systems, no switch over on launch-date!).

 Brodie and Stonebraker propose an evolutionary, incremental approach which they call Chicken-Little.
 Each increment consists of up to eleven steps some of which can be carried out in parallel.